ZachWolpe/Distributed-Computing-and-Concurrency-in-Python/concurrency.md

 The context switching is `explicit`

-#### Asyncronous Programming
+#### Asynchronous Programming

-Asyncronous programming is not multithreading or multiprocessing.
+Asynchronous programming is not multithreading or multiprocessing.
 It is a single thread that can switch between tasks.
 This is called _*cooperative multitasking*_.

 #### Objective

-Asyncronous programming uses a single thread to switch between tasks (_cooperative multitasking_).
+Asynchronous programming uses a single thread to switch between tasks (_cooperative multitasking_).
 If one task (function) is waiting for something to happen, the thread can switch to another task (function) and continue working in the interim.

 #### Use Cases